Nisschhal/auth-mern/README.md

    - need to set **axios.defaults.withCredentials** to true for sending cookies on each requests to server.
    - don't forget to set cors in backend to send request as sever might not provide access to resources
      - **app.use(cors({origin: `client_url`, credentials: true}))**
+3. Redirect users

+   - If authenticated do nothing or redirect to login page
+   - If not, redirect to login/signup or email verify, if already signed up

+4. Use the backend apis call to get the respective signup, login, forgot password logics
+   - called these apis in created authStore() and export to invoke in required places or pages